Skip to main content

 note

-If you use the online editor, it specifies the pattern matching function in the lower left corner. editor-tips
+If using the online editor, add a pattern matching function by clicking the "Add Role Matching" button in the lower left corner. editor-tips

 p, alice, book_group, read